My approach to individual and couples counselling

 Through my training and experience – professional and personal – I have a deep understanding of the range of difficulties that bring people to counselling.
 I also have a great respect for anyone who is brave enough to face their struggles and explore what they can do about them.

 Often I think the core aim of counselling is best summed up by the serenity prayer.
-If you are looking to achieve serenity (or something close to it!) by accepting the things you cannot change, finding the courage to change the things you can and finding the wisdom to know the difference, therapy can help you on that path.
+If you are looking to achieve serenity (or something close to it!) therapy can help you to develop the wisdom to work out what you cannot change and accept it, and the courage to change the things you can.

 The best way to find out whether I would be the right therapist for you would be to book a consultation but if you would like to know a little more about my background first, please read on.

 My academic background is in linguistics, the scientific study of language.
 I took a particular interest in psycholinguistics and sociolinguistics: what the things we say and how we say them tell us about ourselves and how we relate to others.

 After University I worked at a communications consultancy.
 I managed people and projects and developed my listening skills as a market research focus group facilitator and trainer.
 I enjoyed the work but found the corporate world unfulfilling so in 2011 I started training as a counsellor.

 In 2018 I decided to combine my expertise on what makes healthy, satisfying relationships with my workshop leadership skills.
 I started writing Relationship Goals 2.0, the regular event for parents in Brighton and Hove which launched in July 2019.
 Relationship Goals 2.0 is a relaxed event where parents learn the skills and habits that keep couples close while having fun together in a room above a pub.